radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 **Mitigations**

-1. Application definition and images and recipes used should be reviewed and only authorized users should be able to create and deploy application definitions.
-Radius RBAC could enable only trusted users to manage application definition  recipe configurations and deployment.
+1. Application definition and images and recipes used should be reviewed and updated only by authorized users.
+Radius RBAC, once implemented, could enable only trusted users to manage application definition, recipe configurations and deployment.

 2. Any container launched by Radius is subject to Kubernetes as the platform.
-Users should configure their Kubernetes cluster to ensure that pods are created only from images hosted on trusted URLs or registries.
+Users should configure their Kubernetes cluster to ensure that pods are created only from images hosted by trusted URLs or registries.

 **Status**